 Filesystems are complicated beasts. macOS has been running on HFS+ since 1998, for good reason.
 It is a tried and tested, stable filesystem that has powered every single Mac computer to date.
 Forcing a brand new file system on every user upgrading to High Sierra is a daunting task, and people are already experiencing tons of problems such as the upgrade failing, files being deleted, pro apps not working properly, etc.

 APFS is a great upgrade.
-It brings tons of improved performance and is optimised for Solid State Drives.
-But it is arguable far from perfect, and even introduces simple, devastating bugs such as exposing encryption keys that would leave any Apple developer dumbstruck.
+It brings tons of improved performance and is optimized for Solid State Drives.
+But it is arguably far from perfect, and even introduces simple, devastating bugs such as exposing encryption keys that would leave any Apple developer dumbstruck.

 The latest issue with APFS comes in the form of introducing an extra 15 seconds of booting time when Trim is enabled.
 It is currently believed that the filesystem is performing a routine Trim-related cleanup process during this time, which is causing boot times to increase for users who want their SSD’s to benefit from Trim.